Road safety education and training in Stockport

 - Child Speedwatch

-All the initiatives are designed to raise pupils road safety awareness.
-This is through practical activities with plenty of opportunities to discuss issues associated with each one.
+All the initiatives are designed to raise pupils road safety awareness through practical activities.
+There are plenty of opportunities to discuss issues associated with each one.

-For more information on any of the following initiatives please email us at email@example.com
+For more information on any of the following initiatives email firstname.lastname@example.org

-The Step Outside booklet (PDF 2.77Mb) is filled with activities and advice helping children and their parents to stay safe when out walking near to and across the road.
+The Step Outside booklet (PDF 2.77Mb) is filled with activities and advice to help you and your children stay safe when out walking near to and across a road.

 Pedestrian training for pupils in Year 2.